mperdeck/wn/README.md

 **Instructions**

 1) [Install Node](https://nodejs.org/).
 The tests require Node.js version v0.10.0 or better.
-To check your version, from the command line run:
+If you already have Node installed, to check your version run this from the command line:
 ```
 node --version
 ```